© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Beaudesert Castle: motte and bailey castle and two fishponds is a scheduled monument protected by Historic England under reference 1012703.
 View the official record →

-Beaudesert Castle is a motte and bailey castle situated in Warwickshire, England, representing a form of fortification characteristic of the Norman period following the Conquest of 1066.
+Beaudesert Castle is a motte and bailey castle located in Warwickshire, England, dating to the Norman period following the Norman Conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012703.

 Beaudesert Castle: motte and bailey castle and two fishponds is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012703.